 Youth Parliament 2025

-Youth Parliament is a unique youth development opportunity for up to 143 young people from across Aotearoa New Zealand to experience the political process, learn about how government works and represent their communities as Youth members of Parliament (MPs) or participate as Youth Press Gallery members.
+Youth Parliament 2025 was a unique youth development opportunity for 143 young people from across Aotearoa New Zealand to experience the political process, learn about how government works and represent their communities as Youth members of Parliament (MPs) or participate as Youth Press Gallery members.

 Organised by MYD, with support from the Office of the Clerk of the House of Representatives – Te Tari o te Manahautū o te Whare Māngai and other government agencies, Youth Parliament 2025 is providing young people aged 16-24 years with an opportunity to develop leadership skills, influence government decision-making, and have their voices heard.